direktiv/direktiv.github.io/docs/examples/terraform-and-ansible.md

 This workflow consists of only 2 states.
 The first state runs the `terraform` isolate, and requires access to a variable that contains the contents of a `main.tf` file.
 This `main.tf` file includes all of the configuration and authorisation details required to create a new virtual machine on Google Cloud Platform.
 The state is configured to assign the public IP address of the resulting virtual machine as `.addr`

-The second state uses the `ubuntu-shell` isolate, and requires access to three different variables:
+The second state uses the `ansible` isolate, and requires access to two different variables:

 - `playbook.yml`
   - Ansible playbook that will be executed to connect to the remote machine and print a 'Hello, world!' message.
 - `pk.pem`
   - Private key included in the `main.tf` variable of the previous state, used by Ansible to securely connect to the remote virtual machine.
-- `ansible.sh`
-  - This is the script that the `ubuntu-shell` isolate executes.
-It installs Ansible, and executes an `ansible-playbook` command.

 Examples of each variable are included at the end of this article.